7 Best Private Email Services

 Key Features

-- End-to-End Encryption: All emails by default are End-To-End Encrypted.
+- End-to-End Encryption: All emails by default are End-to-End Encrypted.

 - Password Protected Email: Emails can be password protected, so they stay on Proton servers for maximum privacy.